PacktPublishing/Mastering-React-Test-Driven-Development-Second-Edition/README.md

 This is the code repository for [Mastering React Test-Driven Development - Second Edition](https://www.packtpub.com/product/mastering-react-test-driven-development-second-edition/9781803247120), published by Packt.

-**Build simple and maintainable web apps with React, Redux and GraphQL**
+**Build simple and maintainable web apps with React, Redux, and GraphQL**

 ## What is this book about?
 Test-driven development (TDD) is a programming workflow that helps you build your apps by specifying behavior as automated tests.
 The TDD workflow future-proofs apps so that they can be modified without fear of breaking existing functionality.
-Another benefit of TDD is that it helps dev teams communicate their intentions more clearly, by way of test specifications.
+Another benefit of TDD is that it helps software development teams communicate their intentions more clearly, by way of test specifications.

 This book covers the following exciting features:
 * Build test-driven applications using React 18 and Jest
 * Understand techniques and patterns for writing great automated tests
 * Use test doubles and mocks effectively
-* Test drive browser APIs, including fetch and WebSockets
+* Test-drive browser APIs, including the Fetch API and the WebSocket API
-* Integrate with libraries such as React Router, Redux, and Relay (GraphQL)
+* Integrate with libraries such as React Router, Redux, and Relay (GraphQL

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1803247126) today!